RocketChat/docs-old/developer-guides/quick-start/README.md

 ### On Windows

-Using Windows to develop is not recommended, instead is better to create a Linux virtual machine and follow the steps mentioned above, but if for some reason you really need to build Rocket.Chat on Windows you can find a community supported guide over [here](../../installation/community-supported-installation/windows-server/).
+Using Windows to develop is not recommended.
+Instead it is better to create a Linux virtual machine and follow the steps mentioned above, but if for some reason you really need to build Rocket.Chat on Windows, you can find a community supported guide over [here](../../installation/community-supported-installation/windows-server/).

 ## See Also